Tech-lalitha/Docker_file/README.md

  - **Now Run This command**

-sudo usermod -aG docker ubuntu
+=> sudo usermod -aG docker ubuntu

         👉 This command means:
-         => is used in Linux (like Ubuntu) to give a user permission to use Docker without sudo.
+         - is used in Linux (like Ubuntu) to give a user permission to use Docker without sudo.

-         => “Add the user ubuntu to the docker group, so they can run Docker commands without using sudo.”
+         - Add the user ubuntu to the docker group, so they can run Docker commands without using sudo.